kronusme/dota2-api/README.md

 2. **What can it do?**
 It can get match-list for some criteria, get match-info for single match, get steam-profile info for users.
 AND save all this data in MySQL database.
+For more information see - "How to use it".

 3. **What I need to work with it?**
 First of all you need web-server with **PHP 5.3+** ( **PDO** and **cURL** should be enabled) and **MySQL 5**.
 Then look at install section.